 The words ON and OFF or the symbol for on and off will be visible during the system check.
-When the system check is complete, either the word ON or OFF, or the symbol for on and off will be visible.
-See Passenger Airbag Status Indicator on page 5-16.
+See Passenger Airbag Status Indicator on page 5-15.

 The passenger sensing system turns off the front outboard passenger frontal airbag and knee airbag, under certain conditions.
 No other airbag is affected by the passenger sensing system.